More About Us

 Our work is guided by a set of important principles:

 - Technology is Only a Lever All too often, it is said that the "solution" to a problem is to "build an app for that".
-Too often, the approach is to have a "solution in search of a problem".
-We believe that technology is never the end goal.
-It must be implemented only where it meaningfully improves things, sustainably, with a deep understanding of the "soft" aspects of the problem.
-This said, we believe that technology, used properly, is a powerful lever that can encourage consistency, discipline, and transparency.
+Too often, the approach is to have a "solution in search of a problem" or technology for technology's sake.
+We know that "soft" factors are just as important.
+We treate technology as just one lever that can encourage consistency, discipline, and transparency, not a goal unto itself.

-- Create Shared Solutions that Scale Our intention is to create and support solutions that are designed from the ground up to meet the needs of all constituents who share the same problem.
-Designing such solutions requires deep expertise, since all current and future individual needs must be understood, anticipated, and generalized in order to create a truly sustainable "future proof" collective solution.
-This kind of rigorous approach is essential for efficiently leveraging the scarce resources available in the civic space.
+- Create Shared Solutions that Scale Our intention is to create and support solutions that are designed from the ground up to efficiently and flexibly meet the needs of all constituents who share the same problem.
+Creating solutions that have benefits now yet can scale fully requires deep expertise.

 - UI is not UX All too often, "user experience (UX)" is equated with the visual "user interface (UI)" for a particular user population and task.
-We recognize that the notion of user experience must broadly encompass the total experience of all users over time.
-We strive to prioritize overall usability over mere visual appeal.
+We recognize that the notion of user experience must broadly encompass the total experience of all constituents over time.

 - Start Small, Partner, and Iterate Our initial focus will be on the most promising opportunities, working with non-profit partners, starting with limited scope.
-The goal will be to quickly verify the purported benefits and gain feedback to feed future iterations.
-This approach is about speed and efficiency.
-Great attention is needed in order to get the agility benefits of starting small while still accommodating all eventual collective needs.
+We test in the field and iterate based on actual results.
+This approach is about focus, speed and efficiency.

 - Be Diverse, Inclusive, and Nonpartisan It is imperative that civics embrace absolutely everybody, without bias.
 We believe fundamentally that diversity results in better outcomes.
 We work with partners who espouse these principles to create solutions that promote them.